turingschool/curriculum/source/projects/complete_me.markdown

 Please make sure that, before your evaluation, your project has each of the following:

 * [SimpleCov](https://github.com/colszowka/simplecov) reporting accurate test coverage statistics
-* [TravisCI](https://travis-ci.org/) running your all your tests and they all pass
-* [CodeClimate](https://codeclimate.com/github/signup) evaluating the quality of your code (best to set it up early to see the change over time)

 ## Supporting Features